airou-lab/Docker-GPU-Tutorial/README.md

 # Docker_tutorial
-Docker Tutorial for creating a GPU-enabled docker container from a git that does not have a Docker Image.
+Docker Tutorial for creating a GPU-enabled docker container from a git project that does not have a Docker Image.

 ## Downloading a base Image (Optional)